The Potential of Direct to Consumer in Ecommerce

 By cutting out middlemen, these brands can maintain control over product quality, pricing, and customer experience.
 Companies like Warby Parker and Dollar Shave Club have successfully adopted this model, enabling them to offer high-quality products at more affordable prices.

-Vertical integration can lead to increased profitability, with DTC brands achieving gross margins of up to 75%.
+According to Digital Commerce 360, vertical integration can lead to increased profitability, with DTC brands achieving gross margins of up to 75%.

 2. Subscription Services: